Bikers among the unorthodox groups donating masks to coronavirus workers via website

 Los Angeles has recognized the help from the city's bikers.

-"We've had heroic people driving across Los Angeles County with motorcycles and pick-up trucks who are going to folks who are donating one, two, 10, 20 of these masks to make sure that that night, a nurse or a doctor or a medical technician will have masks where they are working," Mayor Eric Garrett said in his address to the city on April 1 when he thanked the volunteers.
+"We've had heroic people driving across Los Angeles County with motorcycles and pick-up trucks who are going to folks who are donating one, two, 10, 20 of these masks to make sure that that night, a nurse or a doctor or a medical technician will have masks where they are working," Mayor Eric Garcetti said in his address to the city on April 1 when he thanked the volunteers.

 "MasksForDocs, If you go to #MasksForDocs, people are taking one or two of these out of their earthquake kit.
 Or construction workers who don't need the hundred that they have are saying, 'I've got them,' and a motorcyclist is going across town and picking them up, keeping them secure and dropping them off where a nurse or a doctor said, 'It looks like we are all out tonight.'"